Browser-in-the-loop testing: Playwright + Chrome DevTools MCP + Codex CLI

 G -- No --> F

-Phase 1 — Generate and drive
+Phase 1: generate and drive

 Codex writes a React component (or any front-end artefact), spins up a dev server, and uses Playwright MCP to navigate to the page.
-Playwright reads the browser’s accessibility tree rather than taking screenshots, giving the agent a structured, token-efficient view of the rendered page 6.
+Playwright reads the browser’s accessibility tree rather than taking screenshots, giving the agent a structured, token-efficient view of the rendered page6.
 A typical prompt:

 Write a login form component.
 Start the dev server, navigate to /login with